imnuvi/CheatBook/android_development/readme.md

 the layout is actually connected with the kotlin objects in a view hierarchy tree.
 This is basically how you access the children from the parent.
 This can be done with a unique id ( just like react ids bro ). you can then use the method findViewByID to get the element which you had named in the layout file.

-note: also you will see a lot of R everywhere in the kotlin code.
+note: also you will see a lot of R everywhere in the If you meant "java" specifically:
+It was migrated from homebrew/cask to homebrew/core.If you meant "java" specifically:
+It was migrated from homebrew/cask to homebrew/core.kotlin code.
 This R stands for resource.
 Essentially whenever you create an id and stuff the object gets added to the resource and can be accessed within the codebase.